WalletScrutiny/WalletScrutinyCom/_android/app.coinmetro.md

 ### The App

 We downloaded the app and installed on Blue Stacks.
 Before being able to use the app or service, the site requires user verification.
+We were not able to proceed beyond that.

 ### Verdict